The best fishing line for trout is 4 to 6 lb, low visibility and high sensitivity line such as Seaguar Blue Label FLuorocarbon.

-As you probably know hence why you have come here there are several different lines when it comes to fishing and they are all great but some work better than others in regards to what type of water you’ll be fishing in and what type of fish you are trying to catch.
+As you probably know hence why you have come here there are several different lines when it comes to fishing and they are all great but some work better than others in regards to what type of water you’ll be fishing in and what kind of fish you are trying to catch.

-1. Seaguar Blue Label – Best Fishing Line for Trout
+1. Seaguar Blue Label

 When it comes to catching Trout the Seaguar blue label is one of the premium choices.
 Many experienced fishermen are huge fans of using this line.
 The material used for its making is Fluorocarbon making it a highly sensitive line.

-It is important for catching Trout that the line you have selected is highly sensitive as Trout who when in lakes aren’t aggressive towards bait so it is important that you can feel even the faintest of nibbles when casting your line out.
+It is crucial for catching Trout that the line you have selected is highly sensitive as Trout who when in lakes aren’t aggressive towards bait so it is important that you can feel even the faintest of nibbles when casting your line out.

 Pros

-- Fluorocarbon line makes it almost invisible to fish underwater.
+• Fluorocarbon line makes it almost invisible to fish underwater.

 Cons

-- I didn’t think there was anything special about its abrasion resistance.
+• I didn’t think there was anything special about its abrasion resistance.

-2. P-Line Floroclear – Best Fluoro Line
+2. P-Line Floroclear

 It is also an incredibly easy line to cast which makes the whole process that much more enjoyable.
 It also provides zero stretch which is highly important when trout fishing as it makes the sensitivity all that more prominent.

-Due to its nature it is highly surprising that this line is an inexpensive one as the majority of fluorocarbon lines are on the expensive side.
+Due to its nature, it is highly surprising that this line is an inexpensive one as the majority of fluorocarbon lines are on the expensive side.
 It also has a small diameter which makes it the perfect line when fishing for trout.

 Pros

-- I think this line has a good combination of highly sensitive, strong, durable, and affordable.
+• I think this line has a good combination of highly sensitive, strong, durable, and affordable.

-- Zero stretch.
+• Zero stretch.

 Cons

-- The line can be known to tangle, which can be an absolute nightmare, especially if you are sight fishing for trout in clear water.
+• The line can be known to tangle, which can be an absolute nightmare, especially if you are sight-fishing for trout in clear water.
 The last thing you want is to get a tangle while you can physically see the fish you are chasing.

-3. KastKing FluoroKote – Low Visibility
+3. KastKing FluoroKote

 KastKing are a well known brand around the fishing world so it is no surprise that they make it onto this list.
 The FluoroKote line in question is an incredibly designed line at that.
 It is fully Fluorocarbon making it incredibly strong and also making it highly sensitive, which as you know is incredibly important when fishing for Trout.